denodrivers/postgres/docs/README.md

 different manner than already active errored connections.
-If you fail to connect to your database in the first attempt, the client will keep trying to connect as many times as requested, meaning that if your attempt configuration is three, your total first-connection-attempts will ammount to four.
+If you fail to connect to your database in the first attempt, the client will keep trying to connect as many times as requested, meaning that if your attempt configuration is three, your total first-connection-attempts will amount to four.

-Additionally you can set an interval before each reconnection by using the `interval` parameter.
+Additionally, you can set an interval before each reconnection by using the `interval` parameter.
 This can be either a plane number or a function where the developer receives the previous interval and returns the new one, making it easy to implement exponential backoff (Note: the initial interval for this function